1955 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 The broadcast was carried by 237 affiliates in all 48 states, as well as Armed Forces Radio.
 The broadcast was dedicated to the memory of Wilbur Shaw, who was killed in a plane crash in October.

 Luke Walton reported from the north pits for the third year.
 Charlie Brockman, in his fourth appearance on the network, conducted the winner's interview in victory lane.

 All five of the major radio stations in the Indianapolis area carried the broadcast.
 The broadcast was notable as it reported the fatal crash of Bill Vukovich.

-Championship standings after the race

-World Drivers' Championship standings
+World Drivers' Championship

-Note: Only the top five positions are included.
+Background

+The Indianapolis 500 was included in the FIA World Championship of Drivers from 1950 through 1960.
+The race was sanctioned by AAA through 1955, and then by USAC beginning in 1956.
+At the time the new world championship was announced and first organized by the CSI, the United States did not yet have a Grand Prix.
+Indianapolis Motor Speedway vice president and general manager Theodore E. "Pop" Meyers lobbied that the Indianapolis 500 be selected as the race to represent the country and to pay points towards the world championship.

+Drivers competing at the Indianapolis 500 in 1950 through 1960 were credited with participation in and earned points towards the World Championship of Drivers.
+However, the machines competing at Indianapolis were not necessarily run to Formula One specifications and regulations.
+The drivers also earned separate points (on a different scale) towards the respective AAA or USAC national championships.
+No points, however, were awarded by the FIA towards the World Constructors' Championship.

+Summary

+The 1955 Indianapolis 500 was round 3 of 7 on the 1955 World Championship.
+The event, however, failed to attract interest from any of the regular competitors on the Grand Prix circuit.
+Race winner Bob Sweikert earned 8 points towards the World Championship.
+Despite not competing in any of the other World Championship events, he finished seventh in the final season standings.